CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 # Orthic Consolidated

 Being an Improved and Expanded Consolidation of\
-the Manual, Supplement, Teaching, and Extended (aka Clarey)\
+the Manual, Supplement, Teaching, and Extended (aka Clarey) Books\
 with Clarifications, Additions, Warnings, and Opinions of the Author

 By CricketB, Reddit u/CrBr